Jiaming740/MFULI/README.md

 # Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents
+## This repository implements MFULI model for hierarchical multi-label professional technical document classification.
+This work has been accepted as the Research Article "Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents" in IEEE Transactions on Engineering Management.

 ## Dependencies
 ```
 Python == 3.6 – The project is compatible with Python 3.6.